Get

 Before You Get Started

-Know that this medical procedure should only be performed if it was instructed by your vet.
+Know that this medical procedure should only be performed if it was instructed by a vet.
 The information provided here is merely informational and is not a substitute for veterinary prescription.
 Each cat and each case is different, so a veterinarian should be the one deciding if your cat needs subcutaneous fluids as well as the quantity and frequency recommended for each case.

-Your vet will likely provide all the tools and consumables that you need, though you can also find replacements in a pharmacy or online.
-You will need a bag of sterile IV fluids (as instructed by your veterinarian, since several different kinds exist in the market), a needle, and a drip set (the tubing mechanism that takes the fluid from the bag to the needle).
+A vet will likely provide all the tools and consumables that you need, though you can also find replacements in a pharmacy or online.
+You will need a bag of sterile IV fluids (as instructed by a veterinarian, since several different kinds exist in the market), a needle, and a drip set (the tubing mechanism that takes the fluid from the bag to the needle).
 In some cases, you may want to warm the fluids slightly by placing the bag (while still inside the second sealing bag) in a bowl of warm water for a few minutes.
 Be careful to keep the giving/insertion port of the fluid bag outside the water bowl.
 The idea is just to make it lukewarm so your cat is less uncomfortable.
 Keep in mind that whenever liquids are applied, they should be at room temperature or body temperature.
 If a liquid is warmer than that, you could end up burning your cat, so only warm it if necessary.
 Many people also like to hang the fluid bag instead of holding it to make the process easier.
 You do not need any sophisticated equipment for this, just a higher place to hang the bag.
 Choose a place where you and your cat can be comfortable for the procedure.

 Please remember to practice hygiene while handling the equipment to prevent any complications.
 Getting used to double-checking the physical state and expiry date of the fluids and consumables is a great habit.
 If the fluid inside the bag looks cloudy or is a different color than usual, do not use it.